Computes the base e natural logarithm of a specified input value.

 Boolean value that specifies whether downstream nodes are ready for this node to return a new value.

-Use Feedback Node to wire ready for input of a downstream node to ready for output of the current node.
+Use Feedback Node to wire this input to the ready for input input of a downstream node.
 If this input is False during a given cycle, output valid returns False during that cycle.

 Natural logarithm of x.
 If x is outside the range [1/e, 1), ln(x) is undefined.